berenguel/postgresql-zero-downtime-migration/postgresql-side-by-side-general-use-case.md

 This guide details a structured, side-by-side migration path to drastically reduce downtime for these critical architectural shifts.
 This method is crucial when limitations prevent online, in-place modifications, forcing you to provision a new environment to achieve goals such as:

-Hardware Resizing: Moving to a smaller/different SKU or a different tier (e.g., from General Purpose to Memory Optimized) which is not supported via simple scaling.

-Networking Changes: Altering a complex network landscape, like migrating from VNet-injected to Public Access, or changing the VNet itself.
+- Networking Changes: Altering a complex network landscape, like migrating from VNet-injected to Public Access, or changing the VNet itself.

-Storage/Platform Switch: Adopting a new platform, region, or underlying storage technology that requires a fresh instance build.
+- Storage/Platform Switch: Adopting a new platform, region, or underlying storage technology that requires a fresh instance build.

+- Moving to a new tenant

 ![Side by Side Migration](Side-by-Side-Migration-general-use-case.jpg)

 ## ⚙️ I. Setup and Provisioning

-### Step 0 - Provision the New Target Server (New Major Version)
+### Step 0 - Provision the New Target Server

-Create a new Azure Database for PostgreSQL Flexible Server instance using your desired target major version (e.g., PostgreSQL 17).
+Create a new Azure Database for PostgreSQL instance with your desired new landscape/technology.
 Ensure the new server's configuration (SKU, storage size, and location) is suitable for your eventual production load.

->Key Concept: This action enables the core benefit of a side-by-side migration: running two distinct database versions concurrently.
+>Key Concept: This action enables the core benefit of a side-by-side migration: running two distinct environments concurrently.
 The existing application remains connected to the source environment, minimizing risk and allowing the new target to be fully configured offline.

-### Step 1 - Role Privileges (Source & Target Azure Database for PostgreSQL servers)
+### Step 1 - Role Privileges (Source & Target servers)
+The user role designated for the migration must have the necessary permissions to manage replication and slots.

 ```sql
 ALTER ROLE demo WITH REPLICATION;